Indigenous Arts Grants Program

 Your application must include the following:

-• a project plan and details of how the project will be executed (upload a document 750 words or less).
-Your project plan should include:
+• A project description and details of how the project will be executed (use the template created for this purpose, upload a document with a maximum of 750 words or provide a video link to your recorded application).
+Your project description should include:

 • the artistic vision of the project